QuinnGrigsby/Capstone_Git-ing_it_done_MovieInformation/README.md

 * **Removing any commas in the foreign and domestic gross columns to treat them equally as floats.** Removing commas was required to treat the columns as floats instead of strings.

 * **Creating a column that represents the total gross income.** A total gross income column will help identify which movies had the highest sales whether they were released internationally or not.

+Our second step was to clean The Number data set.
+We followed the same cleaning steps as we did with the Box Office Mojo dataset.

+Finally, we utilized the IMDB database.
+Data cleaning was performed in the queries and in the dataframes following similar steps as the Box Office Mojo dataset.

 ### Three visualizations